 Today was Pink Shirt Day.
 It was mentioned in the school calendar/newsletter that they sent home at the beginning of the month.
 There was a separate reminder slip that came home a few days ago, and even an automated phone message from the principal reminding parents and students to “Wear pink!”.
 So I think it’s safe to assume that this whole wear a pink shirt thing is considered pretty important at my kids’ school.

-I helped the kindergartner, Rocket, get dressed this morning, letting her pick from a handful of pink shirts laid out on her bedspread.
+I helped the kindergartner, Gigi, get dressed this morning, letting her pick from a handful of pink shirts laid out on her bedspread.
 I was happy when she decided on something with long sleeves, and opted for the matching bright pink pants.

-Rainbow, a.k.a.
+Gracie, a.k.a.
 Little Miss Grade Three, who also owns approximately 5672 things that are pink, refused to wear a pink shirt today.
 I wasn’t going to fight with her over it.
 I mean bullying her into wearing a pink shirt just seemed silly, but I did ask “Are you sure?” at least three dozen times.

 |Photo Credit: Province of British Columbia|